mwouts/jupytext/README.md

 ### Importing Jupyter Notebooks as modules

 Jupytext allows to import code from other Jupyter notebooks in a very simple manner.
-Indeed, all you need to do is to pair the notebook that you wish to import with a script, and import the resulting script.
+Indeed, all you need to do is to represent the notebook that you wish to import as a script.

-If the notebook contains demos and plots that you don't want to import, mark those cell as either
+It may happen that the notebook contains demo cells or plots that you don't want to import.
+In that case, disable the execution of selected cells at import time using one of the following techniques:
-- _active_ only in the `ipynb` format, with the `{"active": "ipynb"}` cell metadata
+- move the cell content under an `if __main__ == "__main__":`.
+Such cells are still executed when the Jupyter notebook or the corresponding script are executed, but not when the script is imported.
-- _frozen_, using the [freeze extension](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/freeze/readme.html) for Jupyter notebook.
+- mark the cell as active only in the `.ipynb` file, with the `{"active": "ipynb"}` cell metadata.
+In the script, inactive cells are commented.

-Inactive cells will be commented in the paired script, and consequently will not be executed when the script is imported.
+- or mark the cell as _frozen_, using the [freeze extension](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/freeze/readme.html) for Jupyter notebook.
+Again, frozen cells are commented when the notebook is represented as a script.

 ## Installation